lRomul/sensorium/README.md

 #### Techniques

-Several methods were added to the core:
+Several methods were added to the inverted residual block:
 * **Absolute Position Encoding** [4] - summing the encoding to the input of each block allows convolutions to accumulate position information.
 It's quite important because of the subsequent spatial pooling after the core.
 * **Factorized (2+1)D convolution** [5] - 3D depth-wise convolution was replaced with a spatial 2D depth-wise convolution followed by a temporal 1D depth-wise convolution.
 There are spatial convolutions with stride two in some blocks to compress output size.
-* **Shortcut Connections** - completely parameter-free residual shortcuts.
+* **Shortcut Connections** - completely parameter-free residual shortcuts with three operations:
     * Identity mapping if input and output dimensions are equal.
 It's the same as the connection proposed in ResNet [6].
     * Nearest interpolation in case of different spatial sizes.
     * Cycling repeating of channels if they don't match.
 * **Squeeze-and-Excitation** [7] - dynamic channel-wise feature recalibration.
-* **DropPath** [8, 9] - regularization that randomly drops the block's main path for each sample in batch.
+* **DropPath (Stochastic Depth)** [8, 9] - regularization that randomly drops the block's main path for each sample in batch.

+Batch normalization is applied after each layer, including the shortcut.
+SiLU activation is used after expansion and depth-wise convolutions.

 #### Hyperparameters